rmccrear/codex-lv3-may-2025/week5/kata/KATA_ASSIGNMENT.md

 A: No, but it helps create a personal connection.
 Screen + voice is fine.

 **Q: Can I edit my video?**
 A: Light editing is okay (trim beginning/end), but don't cut out the coding process.
+(I recommend you don't waste your time editing unless you'd like to share with your network outside of class.)

 **Q: What if my kata is very short (like Kata 1)?**
 A: Great!
 Spend more time explaining concepts in depth and discussing variations.